dimojenko/RADtools/README.md

 Since this script connects to Microsoft Outlook, it will need to be run in a Microsoft shell, such as Windows Powershell.

+## Image Capture GUI
+This is a GUI intended for use with tests on the DOV test fixture.
+The GUI allows the user to enter a scope name and trial number, select a test (either DOV or Color Accuracy), and enter a distance if applicable.
+Then when the "Capture Images" button is pressed, images are captured from the left and right eyes of the scope and saved with filenames according to the given metadata.
+All images will be saved in the user's Camera Roll folder.